Decimalish

 Rounds down to the nearest whole number in the direction of -Infinity.

-Note: Equivalent to round(value, { mode: "floor" })
+Equivalent to round(value, { mode: "floor" })

 Ceiling